 Light-Induced Oxidation Air Scrubbers (1990)

 While attempting to find a way to clear the ethylene produced by plants growing in spacecraft, scientists in the Wisconsin Center for Space Automation and Robotics stumbled across the process of light-induced oxidization.
 This technology has been used to produce extremely efficient air scrubbers that can clear the air of volatile compounds; neutralize bacteria, viruses, and mold; and remove other airborne contaminants.
-The technology has been used to help people in natural gas leaks.
+The technology has been used to scrub the air and surrounding environment after natural gas leaks.
 Also, at least 30 major league baseball teams use it in their parks.

 Water Purification (1992)

 A key component of surviving in space is renewing available resources.
 Scientists continue to improve water recycling on the International Space Station (ISS) for future moon and Mars missions.
 While the water purification system was developed for use in an enclosed spacecraft, advances in ultra-filtration processes on Earth contribute to delivering safe, drinkable water from heavily contaminated sources.
 For example, NASA-inspired purifiers filter well water in less developed regions of the world.

 While working on microencapsulation technology, NASA developed a technique that can remove petroleum-based pollution from both water and soil.
 The Petroleum Remediation Product (PRP) uses tiny beeswax balls with hollow centers that absorb and bind with petroleum or other hydrocarbon products.
 After removing contaminants, the beeswax microspheres can provide nutrients for microorganisms, which in turn break down the contaminants while supporting off-Earth food production.